jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Multiple properties and methods blocks with equal attribute values **SHOULD** be combined into one.
 Do not set attributes to their default values.

-**Rationale:** Having multiple blocks with the same attributes is unnecessary and decreases the readability of classdef files.
+**Rationale:** Having multiple blocks with the same attributes is unnecessary and decreases the readability of code.

 DO
 ```matlab